Forearm Brace

 • The extensor and supinator muscles and tendons on the back and outer side, which lift the wrist and fingers and help turn the forearm outwards.

-• Do not fully repair between bouts.
+• Do not fully repair between bouts of activity.

 • Become more easily irritated by loads that once felt easy.

-Repetitive forearm strain is best improved by:
+Repetitive forearm strain improves best when you:

-For Post-Cast And Post-Operative Support
+For Post‑Cast and Post‑Operative Support

-Post‑Cast And Post‑Operative Support
+Post‑Cast and Post‑Operative Support

 • Joints are often stiff and can feel sore when first moved.

-In this phase you may notice:
+During this stage, you may notice:

 • Stiffness and discomfort when first trying to bend or straighten the wrist, forearm, or elbow.